 Your shopping cart is empty.

-My is influenced by immigration, cultural studies, family history, buddhism, shamanism and the transformative effect of being in nature.
-Finding my own agency as an individual artist while acknowledging the effect of the past and my place in social history drives my curiosity.
-I do art as a way of looking for meaning in a tenuous, rapidly changing world.
+The work of Lucia Enriquez is influenced by immigration, cultural studies, family history and the transformative effect of being in nature.
+Finding her own agency as an individual artist while acknowledging the past and the pressure of society drives her curiosity.
+Art for her is a way of looking for meaning in a rapidly changing world.

-I have been compelled in the last few years to delve into pre-colonial Philippine culture, beliefs, stories and world view.
-In my work you might see glyphs from a writing system indigenous to the Philippines that was banished during the 300-year Spanish occupation, but has been recovered in recent decades.
+She has delved in the last few years into pre-colonial Philippine culture, beliefs, stories and world view.
+In her work you might see glyphs from a writing system indigenous to the Philippines that was banished during the 300-year Spanish occupation, but has been recovered in recent decades.
 The glyphs act as characters in themselves, or elements that take on roles in the landscape.
-My compositions also derive particular energy from the desires and emotions of creatures and characters from indigenous Philippine fables and myths.
+Her compositions also derive particular energy from the desires and emotions of creatures and characters from indigenous Philippine fables and myths.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.